ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 ```

 # Move Certificate and Key
 SSH into each `etcd` node and run the below commands to move the certificate and key into the `/etc/etcd/pki` directory.
 I will be using `tmux` to run the commands on every node at the same time.
 Just paste the following in each node.
-The certificates and keys have the short hostname and the variable `ETCD_NAME` will be different on each node.
+The certificates and keys have the prefix of the short hostname.
+The variable `ETCD_NAME` will be different on each node.
 ```sh
 ETCD_NAME=$(hostname -s)
 sudo mkdir -p /etc/etcd/pki